 - tCH + tCL must be greater than or equal to 1/ fC.
-The value guaranteed by characterization, not 100% tested in production. - Only applicable as a constraint for a WRSR instruction when SRWD is set at 1.
-For 4READ instruction, when dummy cycle=6, clock rate is 86MHz, and when dummy cycle=8, clock rate is 104MHz.
+The value guaranteed by characterization, not 100% tested in production. - 3.
+Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
+For 4READ instruction, please refer to "Table 6.
+Dummy Cycle and Frequency" for the combination of clock rate and dummy cycle.